fabiomux/fluxbox_apps_menu/README.md

 # FluxboxAppsMenu

-FluxboxAppsMenu create an applications menu file for Fluxbox Window Manager including all the applications stored within the folders containing all  the _.desktop_ files.
+FluxboxAppsMenu create an applications menu file for Fluxbox Window Manager including the applications stored within the folders containing the _.desktop_ files and discarding automatically those marked as hidden.

+They will be organized in several categories and sub-categories specified within the config file *fluxbox_apps_menu.yaml*

 ## Installation